 To make this recipe more allergy friendly, I used roasted sunflower seeds instead of pecan seeds and use coconut flour and coconut oil instead of all-purpose flour and butter.
 You are not going to miss any of these ingredients, since this recipe is so incredibly delicious!

-See how easy the Sweet Potato Casserole is to make with the video below!
+See how easy this healthy sweet potato recipe is to make with the video below!

 Simple Healthy Sweet Potato Casserole